DayG007/alx-system_engineering-devops/0x00-shell_basics/README.md

 11-lists list all files, including hidden files in th ecurrent and parent directory and the /boot directory in long format 12-file_type prints the type of file
-13-symbolic_link create a symbolic link in the current working directory
+13-symbolic_link create a symbolic link in the current working directory 14-copy_html copy all new version of html files in current directory